cltk/cltk/docs/pipelines.md

 ## Stanza

-Stanza models (for moprhology syntax labeling) are available for the following languages.
+Stanza models (for moprhology and syntax labeling) are available for the following languages.

 <!-- PIPELINES:STANZA:START -->
 <details>